getnamo/ZipUtility-Unreal/README.md

 ### Setup

-To use the C++ code from the plugin add it as a dependency module in your project build.cs
+To use the C++ code from the plugin add it as a dependency module in your project build.cs e.g.

 ```c#
 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "ZipUtility"});